de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Compressed multiplication operators on compact real Riemann surfaces

-\begin{pf}[of Theorem \ref{lemCollCodI}] Using Proposition \ref{myGeneral1}, it is sufficient to prove that for an arbitrary polynomial $g$, the meromorphic function $z_1 = g(y_1,y_2)$ satisfies the colligation condition.
-It is clearly enough to that if the colligation condition holds for $M^{y_1}$ and $M^{y_2}$ then it holds for $M^{y_1}+M^{y_2}$ and $M^{y_1}M^{y_2}$.
+\begin{pf}[of Theorem \ref{lemCollCodI}] Using Proposition \ref{myGeneral1}, it is sufficient to prove that for an arbitrary two-variables polynomial $g(x_1,x_2)$ with real coefficients and the meromorphic function $z=g(y_1,y_2)$, the operator $M^z$ satisfies the appropriate colligation condition.
+It is enough to show that if the colligation condition holds for $M^{y_1}$ and $M^{y_2}$ then it holds for $M^{y_1}+M^{y_2}$ and $M^{y_1}M^{y_2}$.
+We let $\Phi_k = \Phi_{y_k}$, see \eqref{defPhiYOp}, and $\sigma_k = \sigma_{y_k}$, see \eqref{eqDefSigmaY}.